Jhuzef/landoftherair/README.md

 * `numberOfRandomStatsForItems` - the number of random stats an item can generate with, default 0
 * `randomStatMaxValue` - the max value a random stat can be on an item, default 0
 * `randomStatChance` - the chance of an item generating with a random stat (1-1000000), default 0

+## Creating a Local Development Environment with Docker

+Note: This environment has only been tested with Docker on Windows

+### Requirements

+* Docker (Version: 2.1.0.4+)

+### Environmental Variables

+Create a .env file in the root directory and define the keys and values listed below:

+* `MONGODB_URI` - `mongodb://database:27017/rair`
+* `REDIS_URL` - `redis://server:6379`
+* `AUTH0_SECRET` - get an Auth0 secret key from https://auth0.com/

+### Launching the Development Environment

+From the root directory type: `docker-compose up`

+The containers will be built based off the current source code and launched.

+Access the the running game by visiting `http://localhost:4567/?username=$STRING`

+If you make changes to the source code, you will need to destroy the cached image by running: `docker-compose down --rmi 'all'` and then relaunching the containers with `docker-compose up` from the root directory